| Home | Back to Goldfish |

 The fantail standard is as follows:

 The fish should be bright and alert.
-The body should be short (not elongated) with a smooth outline.
-The caudal fin should be held high without drooping, should be well divided and should look fan-shaped when viewed from the rear.
-Good quality fish will have high colour intensity extending into the fins.
+The body should be short and rounded with a smooth outline.
+The caudal should be well divided, forked and held high without drooping.

 Ideal profiles are illustrated below: